 1 Depot Street, Marietta GA

-The Marietta Square Winter Wonderland is so full of fun things to do at Christmas time, there’s something for everyone to enjoy.
+The Marietta Square in Winter is full of fun things to do, and there’s something for everyone to enjoy.

 Don’t miss the City of Marietta’s annual Christmas Tree Lighting with Santa’s arrival at the Square on November 30.